kurtlenfesty/shopify_import_massager/README.md

 However, it does mean that the original order name of `E-75123-1` does not exist in the Solve data store.
 Generally this isn't so much an issue because we import historical data to get our summary data, not to look at individual orders.

-### Preparing to run the massager
-1. Make a copy of the `massager_parameters_example.ex` file and rename it to: `massager_parameters.ex`
-2. Rename the module name in `massager_parameters.ex` to `MassagerParameters`
-3. Change the parameters to reflect the files you are trying to modify

-Note that the copied `massager_parameters.ex` won't be added to git.

-**Note that the program won't run until a `MassagerParameters` module exists.**

 ## Structure the conversion